The Best Places to Go Apple Picking in the U.S. (And Where to Stay)

 RELATED: 8 Easy Weekend Getaways from NYC

 Beyond Lake Michigan, there are plenty of beautiful landscapes where Chicagoans can go to take a breather from the city.
 Hobart, Indiana (about an hour outside of Chi-town) is home to the scenic County Line Orchard, where you can pick apples, pumpkins, and sunflowers in between fun at the corn maze, kid's farm, and their very own bee hives.
 Otherwise, continue east into Michigan to pick apples (or peaches, or grapes) at family-run Shafer Farm, which is open August through October.
 Visiting from out of town?
-The sleek Viceroy Chicago, which opened last year, is a great place to stay during the autumn months thanks to its cool rooftop bar that boasts views of Lake Michigan.
+The sleek Viceroy Chicago is a great place to stay during the autumn months thanks to its cool rooftop bar that boasts views of Lake Michigan.

 North Carolina’s Blue Ridge Mountains explode into a riot of colors come fall, and the best way to take it all in is during a drive down the famous Blue Ridge Parkway.
 Stepp’s Hillcrest Orchard, set at the crest of the mountains near Asheville, is home to a five-acre corn maze in addition to 21 apple varieties and has been run by the Stepp family for fifty years.
-Afterwards, check into Asheville’s new Foundry Hotel, which just opened in the city’s historic steel foundry with an upscale restaurant by John Fleer, formerly of Tennessee’s famed Blackberry Farm.
+Afterwards, check into Asheville’s Foundry Hotel, which opened in the city’s historic steel foundry with an upscale restaurant by John Fleer, formerly of Tennessee’s famed Blackberry Farm.

 Portland restaurants are obsessed about sourcing ingredients locally, so you can bet they support Oregon’s farms.
 Just 60 miles east of the city, Hood River Valley is known for its excellent orchards including the Hood River County Fruit Loop and the family-run Kiyokawa Family Orchards, which is beloved for its many apple varieties (including Mountain Fuji and Mutsu), Asian pears, and gorgeous views of snow-capped Mount Hood.
 Book a room at the Sentinel, a charming boutique hotel in Portland with a Pacific Northwest-inspired design (think plaid blankets and owl motifs in guest rooms), before making the day trip.
 During the two-and-a-half-hour drive out, it's worth stopping at Multnomah Falls, one of America's most beautiful waterfalls.